percona/everest-doc/docs/install/installtoK8.md

     For a more secure and recommended installation process, make sure to install Everest using the Docker Compose procedure, either using the [QuickInstall script](../install/quick-install) or the [manual installation procedure](../install/installUsingDocker).

+## Prerequisites

+!!! note alert alert-primary "Important"
+    Before starting the installation procedure, keep in mind that Everest will search for the kubeconfig file in the `~/.kube/config` path.
+If your file is located elsewhere, use the export commannd to set the `KUBECONFIG` environment variable before running the commands in the **Installation** section.

+    ```sh
+    export KUBECONFIG=~/.kube/config
+    ```

+## Installation

 To install and provision Percona Everest to Kubernetes:
 {.power-number}